 Especially in summer, there are frequent ferries from Mykonos to nearby destinations and tickets are quite affordable.
 Mykonos is directly connected by ferry to the following ports:

 If you feel overwhelmed with all the destinations you can visit by ferry from Mykonos, do not worry!
 On our Map of ferries, you can find all the available crossings from Mykonos, as well as indicative ticket prices for each route.
 This way, you can plan your island-hopping trip in the Greek islands in just a few clicks!

 - Rafina - Mykonos ferry: a popular route, as Rafina is the closest port to northwestern Cyclades.
 The Rafina - Mykonos ferry trip lasts from around 2 hours 20 minutes to 4 hours 40 minutes.
 The connection is served all year round with up to 9 daily crossings.

 - Piraeus - Mykonos ferry: the ferry connection is served throughout the year with up to 6-7 daily crossings, operated by both standard and high-speed vessels.
 The Piraeus - Mykonos ferry trip lasts from 2.5 hours to 4-5 hours, depending on the vessel and the itinerary.

 Tip: see more details about your trip, including all the ways to travel to Mykonos!

-Where to book ferry tickets online to Mykonos
+Book ferry tickets to Mykonos online

 Dreaming of your summer vacation in Mykonos?
-Book ferry tickets online with no extra fees on Ferryhopper!
+Book ferry tickets online with no hidden fees on Ferryhopper!
 Compare ferries, ticket prices, ports and ferry companies, and organize your magical vacation in Mykonos and the Cyclades.